spitfire8790/learn2code/curriculum-app/public/curriculum/Phase-1-Foundation-Technologies/Module-1.2-Styling-and-UI-Framework.md

 **Consistency**: When all developers use the same utility classes, designs naturally become more consistent across the application.

-**Speed**: No need to write custom CSS for common patterns like centering content, adding margins, or creating responsive layouts.
+**Speed**: No need to write custom CSS for common patterns like centring content, adding margins, or creating responsive layouts.

 **Maintainability**: Changes to design systems can be made globally by updating utility definitions rather than hunting through custom CSS files.